piyushOP/SDE-Interview-Collections/Java/CoreJavaQuestions.md

 HashMap default size 16, load factor 0.75.
 The Load factor is a measure that decides when to increase the HashMap capacity to maintain the get() and put() operation complexity of O(1).
 The default load factor of HashMap is 0.75f (75% of the map size).

-For put, hashcode of key is calculated and element is inserted, in case of collision, new node is added to previous node at that position
+For put, hashcode of key is calculated and element is inserted, in case of collision, new node is added to previous node at that position.

-For get, hashcode of key is used first to find bucket, then equals is used to check exact match
+For get, hashcode of key is used first to find bucket, then equals is used to check exact match.

 Java 8 hash elements use balanced trees instead of linked lists after a certain threshold is reached.
-Which means HashMap starts with storing Entry objects in linked list but after the number of items in a hash becomes larger than a certain threshold, the hash will change from using a linked list to a balanced tree, which will improve the worst case performance from O(n) to O(log n)
+Which means HashMap starts with storing Entry objects in linked list but after the number of items in a hash becomes larger than a certain threshold, the hash will change from using a linked list to a balanced tree, which will improve the worst case performance from O(n) to O(log n).

-HashSet works like HashMap, but without
+HashSet works like HashMap, but uses just key instead of key value pair.

 **References:**